hupkit/hupkit/docs/commands/merge.md

 And choose a category (feature, refactor, bug, minor, style, security).

+> [!NOTE]
-**Note:** You may get a warning that some checks are pending, depending on your repository's branch protection you may not be able to merge then.
+> You may get a warning that some checks are pending, depending on your
+> repository's branch protection you may not be able to merge then.

 Once the pull request is merged your local branch (if existent) is automatically updated.
 Use the `--no-pull` option to skip pulling changes to your local base branch.